First Year Solutions

 Possible First Year Solutions

-In most cases, speeding results from habit, not from an intentional decision to break the law.
-So short-term reminders to slow down are effective in getting people to change their driving behaviors.
-Lawn Signs alert us to check our driving speeds.
-Neighborhoods are loaned the lawn signs to distribute amongst the residents.
-You will also receive bumper stickers and door hangers with a "Slow Down" message to distribute throughout the neighborhood.
+In most cases, speeding results from habit, not from an intentional decision to break the law, so short-term reminders to slow down are effective in getting people to change their driving behaviors.
+Lawn signs alert drivers to check their speeds.
+Individuals may request lawn signs (two per address) with traffic-calming messaging.

 Posting of appropriate traffic control signs.
 These may include speed, no-parking, dead-end, school signs, etc.